Kazii78/Kazii-Smart-Bats/README.md

 these Leaders will summon a quantity of four bats, those four bats will be tagged as Followers.

-Followers follow the Leaders three blocks away to ten blocks away.
+Followers follow the Leaders three blocks away to 12 blocks away.

+### ⚠️ Rogue Bats
+- Hit damages increases to four health points
+- Blinding increases to 20%

+Rogues are formed from Followers, when a Follower loses its Leader, it has a 20% chance of becoming a Rogue.
+A Rogue acts like all other bats, but refuses to participate in Formations.

 ### 🧩 Attributes
 - Flying Speed: 0.25m/s to 0.75m/s
 - Viewing Range: 20m
-- Spawn in groups of five (can change)
+- Spawn in groups of six (can change over time)

 ### ⚔️ Attacks
 - Swarming
 - Biting
 - Venom

-All bats have all three attacks: Swarming, biting, venom.
+All bats have all four attacks: Swarming, biting, poison, blinding.
-A bat has a bite damage of three health points, with each bite they will give a poison effect, this poison lasts for four seconds, being level three poison.
+A bat has a bite damage of two health points, with each bite they will give a poison effect, this poison lasts for four seconds, being level two poison.
+Bats also have a 10% chance of blinding you for two seconds with level two blindness.

 Bats have the ability to swarm you in a group, and they will bite and poison you at it.
+The maximum amount of bats that can attack you during swarming is five.

 ### 🪶 Fears
 - End Crystals (avoids)